 LaGuardia Airport (LGA) is America’s 22nd busiest passenger airport with 4 compact terminals that host domestic flights.
 Unfortunately, there is no rail transit from the airport to Manhattan.
 LGA AIRPORT TERMINAL MAP

 EWR-Newark-Manhattan Rail Connections: AirTrain Newark automated people mover whisks you between terminals and connects to NJ Transit trains that commute to downtown Newark and NYC Penn Station.
-The cost is $12 and the commute is 25 minutes or less.
+The cost around $15 and the commute is 25 minutes or less.
 On your return, purchase tickets from the Penn Station vending machine and catch the EWR NJ Transit train.

-Penn Station, located underneath Madison Square Garden, is cramped with low ceilings, but trains arrive every 5-15 minutes, 24/7.
-That level of activity supports shops and cafes open from from 5:30a-11:30p in support of Amtrak, MTA subway lines, Long Island Railroad, Metro North, New Jersey Transit, and PATH commuter trains, MTA buses, BoltBus, and taxis await you on 33rd Street and 7th Avenue.
-In fact, NYC Penn Station is anchored by the most Amtrak train routes and the fastest train in America, Acela capable of 150 mph top speed:
+NYC Penn Station anchors the most Amtrak train routes in America.
+Penn Station, located underneath Madison Square Garden, is cramped and rife with utilitarian architecture.
+The good news, you don’t have to look it very long.
+Trains arrive every 5-20 minutes, 24/7.
+That level of activity supports gift shops and cafes from 5:30a-11:30p for Amtrak, MTA subway, Long Island Railroad, Metro North, New Jersey Transit and PATH commuter train patrons.
+BoltBus and a multitude of taxis await you on 33rd Street and 7th Avenue as well.

 Acela: DC-Baltimore-Philadelphia-Newark-NYC-New Haven-Providence-Boston